finbertmds/examtopics/examtopics-downloader/README.md

     	Name of the exam provider (default -> google) (default "google") -s string
-    	String to grep for in discussion links (required) -save-links
+    	String to grep for in discussion links (required) -save-all-pages
+    	Save all pages from provider to file when using no-cache mode -push-github
+    	Push cached pages to GitHub repository (requires token) -save-links
     	Optional argument to save unique links to questions -t string